- The update error code 0x8007042b on Windows 10/11 can be caused by broken or corrupt system files.

 - Follow the instructions on the screen to complete the restoration process.

+If you keep getting the update error 0x8007042B, you might be able to solve the problem by performing System Restore.
 Once your PC is restored, try to perform the upgrade again and check if the issue is still there.

-Solution 8 – Install update using Windows Media Creation Tool
+9. Install update using Windows Media Creation Tool

 - Download Media Creation Tool here and install it.

 - Select Upgrade this PC now and click Next.

 - Setup will start preparing the necessary files.